 b.
 Some key players operating in the drug discovery outsourcing market include Albany Molecular Research Inc.; EVOTEC; Laboratory Corporation of America Holdings; GenScript; Pharmaceutical Product Development, LLC; Charles River; WuXi AppTec; Merck & Co., Inc.; Thermo Fisher Scientific Inc.; Dalton Pharma Services; Oncodesign; Jubilant Biosys; DiscoverX Corporation; and QIAGEN.

 b.
-Key factors that are driving the market growth include increasing trends of partnerships in drug discovery research; rising incidence rate of metabolic, genetic, and other chronic diseases; technology advancement in drug discovery.
+Key factors that are driving the drug discovery outsourcing market growth include increasing trends of partnerships in drug discovery research; rising incidence rate of metabolic, genetic, and other chronic diseases; technology advancements in drug discovery.

 Multiple therapeutic regimens are being followed across the globe in attempts to come up with a reliable treatment for Covid-19.
 One line of treatment includes the use of hydroxychloroquine, while a second treatment line focuses to use antiviral drugs used in the disease management of HIV.
 Both these approaches have surged demand from advanced antivirals and antimalarial drugs.
 This impacts the drug manufacturers as an off label indication for these drug classes has to be worked upon.
 At the moment, the WHO has not prescribed any of these approaches, neither they have commented if one is better than the other.
 The report will account for Covid19 as a key market contributor.